draav/remove-hyperlink-hrefs/README.md

 - Can turn it on and off
 - Disables all links in the source page
 - Get all the links to turn off, like all the ones added by other scripts
+- Restore links back to the way they were after disabling the extension

 Next:

-- Restore links back to the way they were after disabling the extension
 - Add a list of protocol to ignore, have it default to mailto

 Future:

-- White/Black listing?
+- White/Black listing sites?
+- Update README to have development instructions (tools needed, how to run locally, etc.)